feddieminas/django_fantasy_foot_track/README.md

 ## Testing

 - Django Py Testcase class to test forms, models and views.
 The automated Test files could be found inside the apps.
+Coverage package downloaded to assist.
   - On bash command, one could press ```python3 manage.py test``` for whole test or ```python3 manage.py test <app name>``` per app specific.

 - Jasmine Js Testing for the Categories home page pagination and mock ajax page saved last browsed page (page on pagination).